US juggernaut looks poised to polish off Europe in Ryder Cup - RFI

 Schauffele, a two-time runner-up in major championships, has thrived in his first Ryder Cup, winning all three of his matches in foursomes and four-balls play.

-McIlroy, meanwhile, has lost all three of his matches in his sixth Cup appearance and been held of one session for the first time in his career.
+McIlroy, meanwhile, lost all three of his matches in his sixth Cup appearance and was held out of one session for the first time in his career.

+Harrington said McIlroy was eager to go out early in singles and try to contribute to the European cause.

+"Why not let him go out there and see what he can do," said Harrington, who said he had urged his players not to think of the monumental task Europe faced but to focus instead on their own matches.

 Patrick Cantlay, winner of four US PGA Tour titles this year including the Tour Championship that sealed his FedEx Cup playoff crown, has won two and drawn one in his Ryder Cup debut.

-One of the few matches in which Europe can be considered strong favorites, world number one Jon Rahm takes on 21st-ranked Scottie Scheffler.
+One of the few matches in which Europe can be considered strong favorites, world number one Jon Rahm took on 21st-ranked Scottie Scheffler.

 Rahm has been outstanding for Europe, winning 3.5 points over the first two days, while Scheffler, although he hasn't always looked his best, hasn't lost a match yet teaming with Bryson DeChambeau in four-balls.